BrodaNoel/cv/README.md

 * AngularJS (but, I'm losing this love)
 * Sass

-## Things I like, I use in my personal projects, but I'm not sure if I want to work with
-### Because I prefer frontend:
-* NodeJS
-* MySQL
-* MongoDB
-* React-Native

-### Because I don't feel confident (yet) to work with:
-* Sagas
-* GraphQL / Relay

 ## Languages
 * Spanish - Native speaker
 * English
   * Writing: I have no problems to chat and keep a written communication.
 In my last 6 years I have been working using JIRA and talking by chat to keep my team in sync. (coworkers mainly from NYC and Orlando)
-  * Speaking & Listening: When talking about technical stufs, I have no problem, but, I feel like my vocabulary is not big as I would like it to be, so sometimes, in small talks or non-technical-talks, I find myself stuck, but nothing that a cold Beer can not fix :shrug:
+  * Speaking & Listening: When talking about technical stufs, I have no problem, but, I feel like my vocabulary is not big as I would like it to be, so sometimes, in small talks or non-technical-talks, I find myself stuck, but not a big deal.

 ## Contact
 Mail to brodanoel@gmail.com.